 Guess who pays for this? we, you, and I, the consumers.
 On the consumer side, they’re the ones paying the price by purchasing overly priced items due to these unsolved complexity arriving from the commerce side.
 Reason like this is why you see a brand selling a simple blanket for $100.00.
 They are attempting to account for all the unsolved complexity by driving the price up to gain a sale.

 Even more so, the consumer rarely is able to purchase what they desire or need because items that might be of interest cannot afford to enter the market due to its average selling price being lower than the markets top dollar prices that are required due to the unsolved complexity.

-Co-operating the platform on behalf of compact goods retailers lowers the overhead fees, optimizes the supply chain process, provides distribution channels more offerings, and delights the consumer.
+Grit centralized Retail Commerce into one platform that operates off decentralized tactics.
+Co-operating the platform on behalf of compact retailers lowers the overhead fees, optimizes the supply chain process, provides distribution channels more offerings, and delights the consumer.

-Combining all of this into one formal way of operating enables a sound infrastructure cable of offering economy prices for compact goods while remaining profitable.
+Combining all of this into one formal way of operating enable a sound infrastructure cable of offering economy prices for goods while remaining profitable.